 Afternoon tea blends are best with a true Darjeeling leaf and from the outset, Tregothnan have been happy to create the ultimate afternoon tea blends with leaves from the finest Darjeeling estates, added to its homegrown leaves.

-As the relationship with Tregothnan flourished, Glenburn also sourced a special Assam tea from lower elevations, specifically to add to the Tregothnan breakfast tea blend.
+As the relationship with Tregothnan flourished, Glenburn also grew a special Assam tea from lower elevations, specifically to add to the Tregothnan breakfast tea blend.
 This created the most authentic breakfast tea with a strong maltiness associated with this world-famous blend.
-A Single Estate breakfast tea is not possible, so Tregothnan have always endeavoured to select the best possible leaves to add to its homegrown tea, grown with the same passion and attention to detail that Tregothnan itself invests in its gardens and people.
+A Single Estate breakfast tea is not possible as it is by definition a blend, so Tregothnan have always selected the best possible leaves to add to its homegrown tea, grown with the same passion and attention to detail that Tregothnan itself invests in its gardens and people.